lnramirez/lnramirez-hugo/content/post/the-day-you-became-a-better-developer.md

 * if you have 10 million numbers but you could only load 3 million in memory how could you find top 10 numbers?. *I didn't know how to even start.*
 * ok, how could you sort a list?. *A day before I read sometimes they ask that so I answered, you use quicksort then he asked me to implement it.
 I totally forgot.*

 I felt like a total failure and a charlatan.
-How can you say you are a developer for the last 10 years and can't even asnwer one of this questions?
+How can you say you are a developer for the last 10 years and can't even answer one of these questions?

 Truth be told, most developers go winging it, why am I using this? what does it mean? who did this? is not something we all ask everyday.
 In Coders at Work [Siebel 2009] Guy Steele says that when the computer had 4,000 words of memory it was feasible for you to know everything about the machine, nowadays are you really going to know all the software that runs in your machine? are you going to do a core dump?
 I wouldn't think so.
 But you should know a few concepts behind it.